-Sixty-two LEAs applied for \$15.2 million in grants.
+Sixty-two (62) LEAs applied for \$15.2 million in grants.
 Each application was scored by two independent reviewers with expertise in digital learning using a 50-point rubric.
-Any review with more than a ten-point spread between reviewers resulted in a third review, which was then averaged with the other two scores.
+Any review with more than a 10-point spread between reviewers resulted in a third review, which was then averaged with the other two scores.

-On January 19, 2016, Governor Deal announced \$8.2 million in awards to 47 districts and 1 state school.
-Given the limited funds, only 9 of the 48 grantees were fully funded.
+On January 19, 2016, Governor Deal announced \$8.2 million in awards to 47 districts and one state school.
+Given the limited funds, only nine of the 48 grantees were fully funded.
 With this limitation in mind, Governor Deal included an additional \$9.4 million in his AFY16 budget during the 2016 legislative session, which the General Assembly passed in the budget.
-Once the budget was signed,

-Governor Deal announced an additional \$6.9 million in Round 3 grants to fully fund the E-rate local match for all Round 3 applicants.
+Once the budget was signed, Governor Deal announced an additional \$6.9 million in Round 3 grants to fully fund the E-rate local match for all Round 3 applicants.

-In sum, the combined \$15.1 million in Round 3 funds enabled the LEAs, which include 60 districts, one state school, and one state charter school, to receive \$36.8 million in federal E-Rate funds, making the total investment of \$51.9 million in school network infrastructure.
+In sum, the combined \$15.1 million in Round 3 funds enabled LEAs - including 60 districts, one state school, and one state charter school - to receive \$36.8 million in federal E-rate funds, for a total investment of \$51.9 million in school network infrastructure.

-Awardees followed the same process with Letters of Intent to reserve funding.
-As before, GOSA enters into a contract with awardees once they receive and submit E-rate funding confirmation (USAC Form 471 and Funding Commitment Decision Letter).
+For Round 3, awardees followed the same LOI process to reserve funding.
+As before, GOSA entered into a contract with awardees once they received and submitted E-rate funding confirmation (USAC Form 471 and Funding Commitment Decision Letter).

-As with prior rounds, GOSA staff conduct monitoring visits to a number of grantees each month to ensure that purchased equipment is in line with their contracts.
+As with prior rounds, GOSA staff conducted monitoring visits to a number of grantees each month to ensure that grantees are utilizing purchased equipment in alignment with their contracts.

-As of December 1, 2017, 155 LEAs in Round 1, 2, or 3 had submitted documentation for reimbursement of E-rate FY15 or FY16 Category 2 expenses, and two have submitted documentation for reimbursement of E-rate FY17 Category 2 expenses.
-103 awardees from Round 1, 60 awardees from Round 2, and 11 awardees from Round 3 have closed out their grants.
+As of December 31, 2018, 157 LEAs in Rounds 1, 2, or 3 had submitted documentation for reimbursement of eligible grant expenditures or for E-rate FY15, FY16, or FY17 Category 2 expenses.
+One hundred and four (104) awardees from Round 1, 105 awardees from Round 2, and 48 awardees from Round 3 have closed out their grants.